This pavilion bonds the past and the future

 Share

-The Shenjia Garden Intangible Heritage Pavilion in Shanghai, China, is a historic garden and building complex in Fengxian, Shanghai.
+The Shenjia Garden Intangible Heritage Pavilion in Shanghai, China, is a historic garden and building complex in Fengxian, Shanghai, designed with robotic technology and a parametric brick design.

 From 2021 to 2025, a modern pavilion was added by the Fengxian District Bureau of Culture & Tourism and the Fengfa Group Nanqiao Source Co., Ltd.